Roxanne Seeman: Film and television

-The February 19, 1994, The Jackson Family Honors live ABC telecast from Las Vegas at the MGM Grand Hotel featured Seeman, Hughes and Jermaine Jackson's song "If You'd Only Believe" thematically, with a finale performance including Michael Jackson, guest artists Celine Dion and others.
-This song was also performed in concert one year earlier on March 15, 1993, by the Jacksons, composed of Jackie, Tito, Jermaine and Randy, on the stage of the Grand Théâtre de Genève for The Evening Of The Nations.
-Jermaine Jackson also performed this song alone, on January 14, 1990 in Atlanta, in tribute to Martin Luther King, during King Week 90 '.
+February 19, 1994, The Jackson Family Honors live ABC telecast from Las Vegas at the MGM Grand Hotel featured Seeman, Hughes and Jermaine Jackson's song "If You'd Only Believe", in the finale performance with Michael Jackson, Celine Dion among many guest artists.
+March 15, 1993, The Jacksons performed the song on the stage of the Grand Théâtre de Genève for The Evening Of The Nations.
+On January 14, 1990, Jermaine Jackson performed the song in tribute to Martin Luther King, during King Week '90 in Atlanta.

 "Welcome to the Edge" received an Emmy nomination for Best Original Song in the TV drama Santa Barbara in 1991.
 In 1994, Seeman and Hughes received a second Emmy nomination for Best Original Song for "Dreamlove" in the TV drama Another World.
-In 1996, Seeman received Special Recognition for Musical Contribution, Daytime Drama Guiding Light, for her work with, and the Emmy awarded to, Music Director, Jonathan Firstenberg.
+In 1996, Seeman received Special Recognition for Musical Contribution, Daytime Drama Guiding Light, for her work with, and the Emmy awarded to, music director, Jonathan Firstenberg.

 With Earth, Wind & Fire, Seeman co-wrote "Cruisin'" for Spike Lee's Get On The Bus.
-A collaboration with Eric Levi of ERA and Philip Bailey of Earth, Wind & Fire resulted in "People And Places", the end-title song of the French film La Vengeance d'une blonde.
+In collaboration with Eric Levi of ERA and Philip Bailey of Earth, Wind & Fire, Seeman wrote "People And Places", the end-title song of the French film La Vengeance d'une blonde.

 Seeman co-wrote "Hold On To The Good Things" for Stuart Little 2, recorded by Grammy-winning artist Shawn Colvin.
 "Hold On To The Good Things" appears as the second end-credit song.

 From William Ross' theme for The Young Black Stallion, Seeman and Gavin Greenaway developed and produced the song "Born To Ride" sung by Biana Tamimi, the 11-year-old actress from the film, for the DVD release December 2004.

 Seeman co-wrote "不只有緣 (Lucky in Love)" with Daniel Nitt for Jacky Cheung. "不只有緣 (Lucky in Love)" appears over the end-credits of Crossing Hennessy, a Hong Kong movie produced by William Kong.
 "Crossing Hennessy", starring Tang Wei (Lust, Caution) and Jacky Cheung, premiered as the opening night film for the 34th Hong Kong International Film Festival March 21.
 The track is produced by Andrew Tuason.